-MDA management, the Supply & Services Safety Facilitator and the Safety Committee will develop an internal Safety Management Program to ensure all potential accidents are investigated and improvements implemented.
+MDA management, the Safety Facilitator and the Safety Committee will develop an internal Safety Management Program to ensure all potential accidents are investigated and improvements implemented.

-- The Supply and Services Division Safety Facilitator conducted a safety audit at MDA in the first quarter.
-Results were communicated to the Agency in the second quarter. - MDA passed the safety audit and has made corrections resulting from the audit. - MDA's safety committee has developed safety topics with training aids to be discussed in each monthly area meetings.
+- The Safety Facilitator conducted a safety audit at MDA in the fourth quarter.
+Results were communicated to the Agency. - MDA passed the safety audit and has made corrections resulting from the audit. - MDA's safety committee has developed safety topics with training aids to be discussed in each area's monthly meetings.